crow-translate/QOnlineTranslator/docs/QExample.md

 ## Detailed Description

-The **QExample** object can be obtained from the [QOnlineTranslator](docs/QOnlineTranslator.md "Class documentation") object, which contains examples for a single type of speech.
+A **QExample** object can be obtained from the [QOnlineTranslator](docs/QOnlineTranslator.md "Class documentation") object, which contains examples for a single type of speech.

 **Example:**